unitejs/cli/README.md

 If there is already a unite.json in the outputDirectory then all of the arguments will be read from the file and are optional, you only need specify the ones that you want to change.

 This is also true if you specify the profile argument, you only need override the arguments that you want to.

+You can use this command with no parameters to update an existing installation to the latest components.

 | Argument            | Value                                        | Used For                                         |
 |---------------------|----------------------------------------------|--------------------------------------------------|